SocialCareData/controlled-vocabularies/specification.md

 |`old`|Old|A name that is no longer in use (or was never correct, but retained for records)|
 |`maiden`|Maiden|A name used prior to changing name because of marriage.
 This name use is for use by applications that collect and store names that were used prior to a marriage.
 Marriage naming customs vary greatly around the world, and are constantly changing.
 This term is not gender specific.
 The use of this term does not imply any particular history for a person's name.|

-<a href="https://github.com/SocialCareData/controlled-vocabularies/issues/new?template=content_issue.yml&amp;title=Issue+regarding+Name.use" class="web-button" target="_blank">Raise an issue about Name.use</a>
+<a href="https://github.com/SocialCareData/controlled-vocabularies/issues/new?template=content_issue.yml&amp;title=Issue+regarding+PersonNameUseCode" class="web-button" target="_blank">Raise an issue about PersonNameUseCode</a>

-## `DateOfBirth.accuracyIndicator`
+## `DateOfBirthaccuracyIndicatorCode`
 Birth dates may be unknown, estimated, or accurate, across years, months, or days.
 We therefore require a Birth Date Accuracy Indicator, which conforms to date-accuracy-indicator and is a triple of letters that aligns with ISO 8601 date format (Y-M-D, so eg. AEU for accurate year, estimated month, unknown day).

-`DateOfBirth.accuracyIndicator` has cardinality 0,1.
+`DateOfBirthaccuracyIndicatorCode` has cardinality 0,1.
 If it is not present, we assume AAA.

 Used in:
 * Person Data Standard (Identification)